-A total of 72 recipients were subsidized during this reporting period which reflects an increase from 67 recipients in the previous reporting period.
-Thirteen of these were new recipients.
+A total of 100 recipients were subsidized during this reporting period.
+18 of these were new agreement.

-At June 30, 2018 there were 32 rent subsidy agreements in place, including subsidies for 19 singles, one couple and 12 families (14 parents/ 19 children).
-There were also 3 short-term recipients whose agreements started and ended between January and June.
+As of August 31, 2019 there were 16 rent subsidy agreements in place, including subsidies for 6 singles, one couple and 7 families (8 parents & 12 children).
+There were also 11 short-term recipients whose agreements started and ended between September and August.

 This reflects the true bridging function while people acquire more permanent solutions.

 Those whose subsidies ended were in the program for different lengths of time:

 - 80 % (28) – 1-12 months